agileware/au.com.agileware.mygeneration/README.md

 # My Generation

-Calculates the Generation (Gen Y, Gen Z etc.) for Contacts in CiviCRM based in their Birth Date.
+Calculates the Generation (Gen Y, Gen Z etc.) for Contacts in CiviCRM based on their Birth Date.

 Generations are defined as being:
 * Builder >= 1945